tscar43/tscar43.github.io/docs/index.md

 ><span style = "color:#3F3F46">Give me some book recommendations

-This prompt is super vague and offers very little context to the AI, which will result in the AI not giving a very good answer.
+This super vague prompt offers very little context to the AI, which will result in the AI not giving a very good answer.

 **Example**